Borough Green to Sevenoaks walk

 - In 120 metres, as the track swings to the left you pass Hoppers Huts on your left (Do stop and read the information panel about them).
 Keep ahead, gently uphill, now through light woodland.
 In 480 metres, with a wooden barrier ahead and a pond to the left, ignore the permissive path next to the barrier and turn right following a Greensand Way blue arrow up a what becomes a steep and potentially muddy, slippery woodland path, your direction 330 degrees; as you go uphill a way can be found parallel to the bridleway, a metre or so above it to the right which may be slightly less muddy.

-- After following the narrow path through an intermittently wooded area for 250 metres your exit the woodland to come out into the open, to continue ahead, your direction 350°, on a wide track passing to the left of an apple orchard.
-You then have lavender fields to your left and right as you continue ahead, ignoring all ways off.
+- After following the narrow path through an intermittently wooded area for 250 metres you exit the woodland to come out into the open, to continue ahead, your direction 350°, on a wide track passing to the left of an apple orchard.
+You then have lavender fields to your left and right - colourful in June-July, as you continue ahead, ignoring all ways off.
 In 300 metres the track becomes a surfaced track and in a further 400 metres you come out on to a car road junction.
 Cross both roads to a gap opposite with a metal fieldgate on its left.

-- To continue on the main route, take the path that leads diagonally across the field, between a line of young apple trees on either side, your direction due west.
-In 220 metres, at the corner of the field, in a field boundary, continue on a narrow path next to a field with a fence to the left and a hedge to your right.
+- Take the path that leads diagonally across a field, between a line of young apple trees on either side, your direction due west.
+In 220 metres, at the corner of the field, go through a gap in the tree line which marks the field boundary and continue ahead on a narrow path next to a field with a fence to the left and tree line to your right.
 In 150 metres you pass through a barrier and cross a car road .

 - Go straight on along an earth and gravel car road signposted as a public bridleway, your direction 280°, past Lords Spring Farm Cottage on your right and in another 100 metres past Lord’s Spring Oast, also on your right.
 You are now in a woodland strip, initially heading gently downhill.
 Now keep ahead as your way dips in and out of woodland, at times with fields to left and right.